Circumstantial vs. Direct Evidence in Wisconsin Criminal Cases

 Why Circumstantial Evidence Matters

 Circumstantial evidence often builds the framework of a case.
-Jurors may be asked to link actions, objects, and circumstances together to reach a conclusion, which highlights common examples of circumstantial evidence used in trials.
-A skilled criminal defense attorney Wisconsin residents rely on will challenge these connections, showing how assumptions based on such examples may lead to the wrong result.
+Jurors may be asked to link actions, objects, and circumstances together to reach a conclusion about whether someone committed a crime.
+A skilled criminal defense attorney will challenge these connections, showing how assumptions and inferences can be incorrect and lead to the wrong result.

 Key Principles in Wisconsin Criminal Cases